Phase transition of the 3-majority opinion dynamics with noisy interactions

 \subsection{Related Works}

-\paragraph{Origin of the \threemaj dynamics.} The study of the \threemaj dynamics arises on the ground of the results obtained for the \median dynamics in \cite{DoerrGMSS11}.
+\paragraph{Consensus problem.} The study of the \threemaj dynamics arises on the ground of the results obtained for the \median dynamics in \cite{DoerrGMSS11}.
 The \median dynamics considers a totally ordered opinion set, in which each agent pulls two neighbor opinions $i,j$ u.a.r.\ and then updates its opinion $k$ to the median between $i,j$, and $k$.
-The dynamics turns out to be a fault-taulerant, efficient dynamics for the majority consensus problem.
+The \median dynamics is a fault-tolerant, efficient dynamics for the majority consensus problem.
 However, as pointed out in \cite{BecchettiCN20}, the \median dynamics may not guarantee with high probability convergence to a valid opinion in case of the presence of an adversary, which is needed for the consensus problem.
 Moreover, the opinion set must have an ordering, property that might not be met by applicative scenarios such as biological systems \cite{BecchettiCN20}.
 These facts naturally lead researchers to look for efficient dynamics that satisfy the above requirements.

 To the best of our knowledge, \cite{abdullah2015} is the first work analyzing the \hmaj dynamics.
 In detail, in the \hmaj dynamics we have $n$ nodes and, at every round, every node pulls the opinion from $h$ random neighbors and sets his new opinion to the majority one (ties are broken arbitrarily).
 More extensive characterizations of the \threemaj dynamics over the complete graph are given in \cite{BecchettiCNPST17,berenbrink2017, BecchettiCNPT16,GhaffariL18}.